 Julie Kurtz is the creator of the phone/tablet Application (APP) Trigger Stop: Sensory and Emotional Check-In designed specifically for children ages 3-8 years to promote sensory and emotional literacy and to support self-regulation.

 In 2011, she was named as one of the most 100 Influential Women of Silicon Valley by the Silicon Valley/San Jose Business Journal.

 Julie has provided over 20 keynotes and thousands of trauma-responsive and resilience building trainings for individuals and organizations from small to large across the nation.

-Julie is also a licensed marriage family therapist providing counseling and consulting services throughout the United States.
+Julie is also a licensed marriage family therapist providing counseling and consulting services throughout the Bay Area and California.